Calorie counts: What’s the real impact on diners and restaurants?

 Another household name that’s also been ahead of the game is Wetherspoon.
 The cheap pub chain has included calorie counts on its food menus for five years, and its drink menus for three.
 Wetherspoon said the reason behind this was to give the customer an informed choice.

-Some high street restaurants are changing their menus completely.
-Côte Brasserie is one such restaurant, and is also redesigning its space and bringing in a new head chef.
-The new menu “will see 38 per cent of main dishes contain less than 700 calories to offer diners a real choice”, Côte said in an announcement, although it says it hasn’t swapped in lower-calorie ingredients or decreased portion sizes to reach this goal.
+Elsewhere on the high street, Côte Brasserie is redesigning its space, bringing in a new head chef and a new menu.
+The new menu, which isn’t in reaction to the legislation, “will see 38 per cent of main dishes contain less than 700 calories to offer diners a real choice”, Côte said in an announcement, although it says it hasn’t swapped in lower-calorie ingredients or decreased portion sizes to reach this goal.

 The concept of offering diners a less calorific meal is not a new one, though.
 A decade ago, PizzaExpress launched its Leggera pizza.
 You remember the one: it literally cut a hole in the middle of the pizza and replaced it with rocket leaves, and then claimed it had reduced the calories by a third.
 Well, yes, as you’re getting a third less pizza.
 The chain is back again with a new idea, launching a range of pizza wraps, which each has less than 600 calories.